pickleat/portfolio/src/pages/posts/emojiFavicon.md

 For my first post I thought I'd share a short little trick I learned that makes websites look better!

 For starters, if you don't know what a favicon is, don't fret!
 I didn't until recently.
 Its the small thumbnail on your tab.
-If you use Google Chrome, it looks like this:
+If you use Google Chrome, it looks like this:d

 ![Example of Website Favicons](https://raw.githubusercontent.com/pickleat/dev.to/master/Screen%20Shot%202018-11-08%20at%201.22.49%20PM.png)

 I've been working on a project for CS50 for web-programming class.
 The assignment: build a book review website, using Flask and PostgreSQL.
-While I was working on it, I got bit miffed that my site wasn't looking very professional.
-I was using Bootstrap, for the ease of formatting, but that wasn't looking great, just a tad better than the default.
+While I was working on it, I got bit miffed that my site wasn't looking professional.
+I was using Bootstrap, for the ease of formatting, but that wasn't looking great, a tad better than the default.
 I decided adding a favicon would help a bit, but I didn't want to mess with making a logo or finding a picture and scaling it, so I thought.
-Maybe an emoji would work?
+Would an emoji would work?
 It did, fantastically!

-I decided it would be painless to find the emoji I wanted and then just add it to my `<head>` of my template.html.
+I decided it would be painless to find the emoji I wanted and add it to my `<head>` of my template.html.
 Here's how the code ended up looking:

 ![Code Screenshot](https://raw.githubusercontent.com/pickleat/dev.to/master/Screen%20Shot%202018-11-08%20at%201.34.58%20PM.png)